TiendaNube/api-docs/resources/transaction.md

 ### GET /{*store_id*}/orders/{*order_id*}/transactions

-List Transactions for a given order.
+List all Transactions of a given order.

 #### Request